 LQ 7300 Laboratory Quality Control for Macrophyte Taxonomic Identification

-Sampling and Use of the Lake Vegetation Index (LVI) for Assessing Lake Plant Communities in Florida: A Primer (DEP-SAS-002/11) (LVI Primer)
+Sampling and Use of the Lake Vegetation Index (LVI) for Assessing Lake Plant Communities in Florida: A Primer (DEP SAS-002/11) (LVI Primer is useful for proper taxonomic level identification).

 Introduction

 This method was designed to be a rapid screening tool for ecological condition, by determining how closely a site’s flora resembles that of an undisturbed condition.
-It should be done in conjunction with the Stream and River Habitat Assessment (FT 3000), especially if macrophytes are determined to be a major habitat.
+It should be done in conjunction with the Physical/Chemical Characterization and Stream and River Habitat Assessment (FT 3000), if macrophytes are determined to be a major habitat.
 When this method is used to determine floral health associated with Chapter 62-302.531, F.A.C., perform the method only when the total area of macrophytes equals or exceeds two square meters within the wetted area of the 100 m sampling reach.
 (This rule reference is provided for information only and not needed for use of this SOP.)
+Individuals who will conduct the LVS shall take and pass the DEP test every five years to demonstrate an understanding of the methods and underlying concepts, per FA 5740.

-Equipment and Supplies
+EQUIPMENT AND SUPPLIES

 Aquatic & wetland plant identification manuals